fishinwind/workshop/content/Classes/class-1.rst

 .. [#] The Command Line Crash Course
         http://cli.learncodethehardway.org/book/

+After learning the shell, we will begin learning R and several packages within R.

-After learning shell, we will begin learning Python [#]_.
-The Python language allows you to do more sophisticated things that would be possible in shell, but would be considerably more clunky.
+Finally, we will begin learning Python [#]_.
+The Python language allows you to do more sophisticated things that would be possible in shell or R, but would be considerably more clunky.

 .. [#] Learn Python the Hard Way
         http://learnpythonthehardway.org/book/